High and Low (1963 film)

 High and Low was released in Japan on 1 March 1963 and became the highest-grossing film at the Japanese box office for that year.
 The film received generally positive reviews both domestically and abroad.
-In September 1963, the film premiered overseas as part of the Official Selection for the Venice Film Festival.
-The limited American release of the film in late November coincided with the assassination of John F. Kennedy, this event led to a depression in initial box office takings.
+In September 1963, the film was entered into the Official Selection for the Venice Film Festival.
+The limited American release of the film in late November coincided with the assassination of President John F. Kennedy, an event that led to a depression in initial box office takings.
 High and Low was nominated for Best Foreign Film at the Golden Globe Awards for 1964.
 Critical opinion of the film has remained high, with analyses of the film focusing on Kurosawa's humanism in tackling the issue of a growing class divide, the growth of an international consumer culture, and the film's use of structure to interrogate morality and social division.